 When this site started, for all I knew, my time with Marvell was over.
 I had just quit my life abroad.
 I had no institution, no job, no place to go.
 My research recommenced as a remedy for a broken heart, and eventually became a strange sort of encomium for it.

 Now it’s at an impasse and the readership has dwindled away.
-Seven years is a long time, and maybe that just happens to be a natural cycle.
+Seven years is a long time, and maybe that’s just a natural cycle in the modern era.

 But I titled this post for a reason.
 When Marvell notes ‘Who would write?’ in a 1676 letter to Edward Harley, I think we see two aspects of his character: a man with concerns about public writing and its consequences, and the man who privately enjoyed the freedom to express himself.